NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Sylver Coinage

+**Date:** Friday, March 8

+**Speaker:** Kurt Herzinger (US Air Force Academy)

+**Abstract:** We will have 30-minute talk by Dr. Kurt Herzinger, who will discuss a fun problem called "Sylver Coinage."
+Sylver Coinage is a game played with whole numbers; it is simple to explain, but devilishly difficult to analyze.
+It will also be fun to see how Dr. Herzinger gives his talk, since he will not be in Flagstaff tomorrow.
+But technology is magical!

+After the talk, all present are invited to stay and FINALLY/HOPEFULLY finish the gigantic "Menger Sponge" project from last year.
+To entice you to participate, all present will be fed pizza, courtesy of the math club and a few faculty members.  [[PDF of Flyer]({{ site.baseurl }}/famus_files/FAMUS19-03-08.pdf)]

 ### Faculty who want to mentor undergraduate research in 2019-2020

 **Date:** Friday, March 1